christophe-cerin/OnlineML_ESP32/README.md

 ## Description of directories content

-This repository is mainly divided into 2 directories.
-The first is dedicated to Arduino (C/C++) developments, and the second is devoted to Micropython-ulab developments (Python).
+This repository is mainly divided into 3 directories.
+The first is dedicated to Arduino (C/C++) developments, the second is devoted to Micropython-ulab developments (Python), and the third contains material related to IoT, dataset, courses...

 ## Friends projects